Canonical bases for the quantum extended Kac-Moody algebras and Hall polynomials

-\mk\nd{\bf 0.2} The paper is organized as follows.
-In $\S 1$ we give a quick review of the definitions of Ringel-Hall algebras and Double Ringel-Hall algebras.
-In $\S 2$ we define the singularity Ringel-Hall algebras $\ch^s(\llz)$ and study the rations between the singularity Ringel-Hall algebras and the quantized universal enveloping algebras.
-We prove Proposition~2.1.2 and from this, we point out that the quotient of the singularity Ringel-Hall algebras modulo unstable orbits is isomorphic to $q-$ Fock space in the case of type $A$.
-In $\S 3$ we construct the $PBW-$ basis of $\ch^s(\llz)$.
-In $\S 4$ we prove that the closure of semi-simple objects in $\ct_i$ have purity property.
-In $\S 5$ we study the fibres of $p_3$.
-We also give a new class of perverse sheaves which have purity property.
-In $\S 6$ we prove that the singularity Ringel-Hall algebras have the canonical bases.
-In $\S 7$ A.Hubery \cite{H} have proved the existence of Hall polynomials on the tame quivers for Segre classes.
-In this subsection, by using the extension algebras of singularity Ringel-Hall algebras, we give a simple and direct proof for the existence of Hall polynomials on the tame quivers.
+The paper is organized as follows.
+In \S 1 we give a quick review of the definitions of Ringel-Hall algebras and Double Ringel-Hall algebras.
+In \S 2 we define the singular Ringel-Hall algebras $\ch^s(\llz)$ and study the relations between the singular Ringel-Hall algebras and the quantized universal enveloping algebras.
+We prove Proposition~2.2.1 and from this, we point out that the quotient of the singular Ringel-Hall algebras modulo unstable orbits is isomorphic to $q-$ Fock space in the case of type $A$.
+In \S 3 we show that the singular Ringel-Hall algebra $\ch^s(\llz)$ is isomorphic to the positive part $\mathbb{U}^+$ of the quantum extended Kac-Moody algebra.
+In \S 4 we construct the $PBW$ type basis for the positive part $\mathbb{U}^+$ of the quantum extended Kac-Moody algebras.
+In \S 5 we give the main theorem of this paper, that is, a description of the canonical basis of $\ch^s(\llz)\cong\mathbb{U}^+$.
+In $\S 6$ we prove that the closure of semi-simple objects in $\ct_i$ have purity property.
+In \S 7 we study the fibres of $p_3$.
+We also give a new class of perverse sheaves with purity property.
+In $\S 8$ we give the proof of Theorem 5.1.1.
+In \cite{H}, A.Hubery proved the existence of Hall polynomials on the tame quivers for Segre classes.
+In \S 9, by using the extension algebras of singular Ringel-Hall algebras, we give a simple and direct proof for the existence of Hall polynomials for the tame quivers.

-\mk\nd{\bf Acknowledgments.} I would like to express my sincere gratitude to H.Nakajima for a number of interesting discussions.
-I am also grateful to J. Xiao for a number of interesting discussions.
+\mk\nd{\bf Acknowledgments.} I would like to express my sincere gratitude to Hiraku Nakajima, Xinwen Zhu and Jie Xiao for a number of interesting discussions.